ESG is a term that is bandied about by many, but what exactly is it?

 The company takes great pride in their success in this area.

-“We’re saving the environment one sliver at a time,”
+“We’re protecting the environment one sliver at a time,”

 – Allison Pyle, Co-Founder and CFO of WaterFleet.